guydmello/High-Mass-Collison-Simulator/README.md

-# High-Mass-Collison-Simulator
+# Physics Calculator
-This is a High-Mass-Collison-Simulator built using React.js
+This is a Physics calculator built using HTML, Javascript, CSS